W1ll1am04/see-gpu-label-script/README.md

 this script currently is only designed to work for Ubuntu linux.

 [![asciicast?](https://asciinema.org/a/321696.png)](https://asciinema.org/a/321696)
-This video was made when see-gpu-label-script was still in version 2.0. i will eventually update it.
+This video was made when see-gpu-label-script was still in an older version. i will eventually update it.

 ## Getting Started